-The Town of Concord has three town parks: Dahnert Park, Golden Lake Park Drive Recreation Park, and the Green Space on Ruders Circle.
-In addition, there is the county-owned Joy Park on Spence Lake (see 4.D. for more information on parks).
+The Town of Concord has three town parks: Dahnert Park, Golden Lake Park Circle Park, and Ruders Circle Park.
+In addition, there is the County-owned Joy Park on Spence Lake (see 4.D. for more information on parks).

 Metallic/Non-Metallic Mineral Sources